jwoehr/ublu/README.md

 files which permit such distribution.

 Ublu is already a stable and useful tool which has seen much use in the real world.
 It is neither complete nor perfect, but what is in this world?
-In any case, there is <b>NO WARRANTY nor GUARANTEE include as regards suitability for any application</b>.
+As with all open source software, there is <b>NO WARRANTY nor GUARANTEE include as regards suitability for any given application</b>.

 <a name="quickstart"></a>
 ## Quick start instructions